The Nelson conjecture and chain rule property: Introduction

 In the present work we do not assume any weak differentiability of $\ve$ and focus on the case

-which is important, in particular, in the connection with the theory of regular Lagrangian flows \cite{Ambrosio2004, DeLellis07, AmbrosioCrippa2008}.
-In fact the difficult problem of existence and uniqueness of flows under such minimal regularity assumptions on $\ve$ was studied already by Nelson~\cite{Nelson_1963}.
-For $p=2$ he considered on $L^2(\R^d)$ the unbounded operator
+which is important, in particular, in connection with the theory of regular Lagrangian flows \cite{Ambrosio2004, DeLellis07, AmbrosioCrippa2008}.
+In fact the difficult problem of existence and uniqueness of flows under such minimal regularity assumptions was studied already by Nelson~\cite{Nelson_1963}.
+In the case $p=2$ he considered on $L^2(\R^d)$ the unbounded operator